10 Tips for Choosing a PowerPoint Presentation Template

-Okay, if you can choose a presentation template made by a professional designer, then what’s the problem?
+Okay, if you can choose a professional designer's presentation template, what's the problem?
 Is there any difficulty?
 Yes, because thousands of free or premium products on the market today are hard to sort through.

-The most common unpleasant issues when choosing a template include:
+The most common unpleasant issues when choosing a template include the following:

 - Quantity over quality.
 Some designers decide to focus on the bundle size, so they design, for instance, ten slides with very little change in the arrangement of elements and then change the palette five times.
 Thus, the output is a rather sizeable attractive set of 50 slides.
 However, after the purchase, the client discovered that he had just received a bunch of similar designs in different colours, which was not very convenient.

 - Lack of customisation.
 It is important that the template is multifunctional, reusable, and can also be tailored to the specifics of your industry.
-Otherwise, you use it once and have to spend time looking for another, more flexible, versatile bundle.
+Otherwise, you use it once and look for another, more flexible, versatile bundle.

 - Clogging of slides with a mass of elements.
-Variety is excellent, but not when there are a dozen different objects on one slide, and the audience’s attention will be as scattered as possible.
+Variety is excellent, but not when a dozen objects are on one slide, and the audience's attention will be as scattered as possible.
 As you understand, there will be no point in presenting information on this slide.
 It is crucial to choose templates that are pretty simple but attractive simultaneously.
-It is ideal to find a bundle with many slides and a little white space on each one, allowing the listener to relax and gradually absorb the data.
+Finding a bundle with many slides and a little white space on each one is ideal, allowing the listener to relax and gradually absorb the data.

 - Too different indents.
 Harmony should be in everything, including the arrangement of text, pictures, and any other objects.
 That's why it's essential to avoid templates where this rule is ignored, text blocks are placed randomly, and padding between elements is also different.